ethlyn-mf/amxx-plugins/README.md

 Every weapon lying on the floor is now glowing, and the color depends of its ammo amount.

 ## w_skins.sma
 CSGO feauture.
 Unique weapon skins' changer.
-All of them are hard-coded.
+All file paths are hard-coded.
 [Search for them yourself.](https://gamebanana.com)

 ## w_pickup.sma
 CSGO feauture.
 Press E to pick-up weapons.